Start planning your trip to the 2025 Abu Dhabi Grand Prix at Yas Marina Circuit. Advice for F1 fans on visas, safety, health and UAE culture

 Staying Safe

-In September 2018, Abu Dhabi was ranked as the world’s safest city for a second year running, and the UAE is widely considered to be among the safest places in the world to visit as a tourist.
+Abu Dhabi has been ranked as the world’s safest city several times in recent years, and the UAE is widely considered to be among the safest places in the world for tourists to visit.
 Tourists are rarely caught up in violent crime since the city has a strong police presence and imposes very serious penalties for theft and assault.
 Women traveling alone may sometimes receive unwanted attention from taxi drivers or on the streets, which is normally harmless.
 Women should dress modestly to help avoid bothersome attention from men, use hotel (rather than public) beaches and dine in the ‘Family Room’ at restaurants if eating alone.

 So far all I can find are Expensive private hire or public bus which takes forever